KDanHudds/Motion-Universal-Aimbot/README.md

-# Welcome to Motion Univeral Aimbot
+# Welcome to Motion Universal Aimbot
 An aimbot script which can be used on any Roblox fps game

 # Downloads/installation: